azu/bluenotiondb/README.md

 ## Purpose

 Notion does not support custom sync DB.
-I want to create sync DB for Bluesy or Twitter etc...
+I want to create sync DB for Bluesky or Twitter etc...

 `bluenotiondb` is customizable sync DB for Notion.